 Students can help make a good first impression with their faculty by showing up prepared for each class.
 That means having read the appropriate material before class, but also being aware of all the details of the course syllabus.
 The course syllabus is essentially the contract for the class – it tells students what the assignments are and when they are due, when tests/papers/quizzes are due, whether there is an attendance or class participation policy, what the grading system is, etc. So if a student emails a professor to say “what happens if I miss class today?” and there is a clearly-stated attendance policy on the syllabus, that student is revealing that they have not done their homework in knowing their obligations for the class.

-Professors also like to connect with students during their office hours.
+Professors also like to connect with students during their office hours (regular hours each week that are set aside for students to drop in and talk to their faculty).
 Encourage your student to utilize office hours to get to know their professors as people, not just as faculty members.
 Wonderful friendships can develop when students and faculty members discuss and share ideas and discover mutual interests.

 To contact the Office of Family Engagement, please visit our contact page.

 One of the best ways parents/families can help their students is to let them handle their business as independently as possible.
 Use the Stop, Drop, and Roll method when your student contacts you with a problem, a decision to make, etc.